 Valuation

-In September 2022, Adobe announced plans to acquire Figma for $20 billion.
-Almost 15 months later, in December 2023, the deal was called off after pushback from European regulators.
-Britain’s Competition and Market Authority declared that the acquisition typified anti-competitive behavior and that with the acquisition Adobe would “eliminate competition for product design, image editing and illustration software”.
-When the deal was called off, Figma received a $1 billion breakup fee from Adobe.
+In September 2022, Adobe announced plans to acquire Figma for $20 billion, but the deal collapsed in December 2023 after pushback from European regulators.
+Britain’s Competition and Market Authority declared that the acquisition typified anti-competitive behavior and that with the acquisition, Adobe would “eliminate competition for product design, image editing and illustration software”.
+As part of the termination, Figma received a $1 billion breakup payout.
+The company’s internal valuation fell to around $10 billion in January 2024, roughly half of Adobe’s offer.

 Key Opportunities